immanuelgoko07-ctrl/ML2-CAPSTONE/README.md

 ## Problem Statement

-Correct identification of Plasmodium species from blood smear images is critical for accurate malaria diagnosis and treatment planning.
+Correct identification of mosquito species is critical for accurate malaria treatment and prevention planning.

 ## Target Classes